kmsmith137/ch_frb_l1_docs/docs/_sources/server/l1_config_reference/buffer_sizes.rst.txt

     hard to figure out how much memory is being used by other things (e.g. bonsai).
     I plan to address this soon!
 In the meantime, I recommend 2 GB/beam for production-scale runs, and 0.1 GB/beam for subscale testing runs.

+  - ``rfi_mask_meas_history`` (integer, default 300)

+    This is the buffer size (in assembled_chunks, which correspond to one second of data) for the mask_counter ring buffers.
+These are used to implement the RFI real-time web monitor.